adelynflem17/NYC-Taxi-Data-and-Crime-Exploration/README.md

 # NYC-Taxi-Data-and-Crime-Exploration
-R code for analyzing NYC taxi trip data alongside crime statistics to uncover mobility-crime relationships.
+This project explores the relationship between urban mobility and public safety in New York City by analyzing taxi trip data alongside crime statistics.
+It aims to uncover spatial and temporal patterns in movement and crime, and visualize these trends to support policy, planning, and academic research.

 ## 📁 Data Access and Structure
 This repository supports the MS Report NYC Taxi Data and Crime Exploration, which focuses on analyzing spatial and temporal relationships between urban mobility and public safety.
 Due to file size constraints, data access is split between GitHub and Dropbox.